-The best way to learn design of experiments for formulation is to attend our 3-day workshop, Mixture and Combined Designs for Optimal Formulations.
+The best way to learn design of experiments for formulation is to attend our workshop, Mixture Design for Optimal Formulations.
 In this computer-intensive workshop, formulators learn how to use mixture designs to discover key ingredient combinations that maximize product performance.
-During the Mixture and Combined Designs for Optimal Formulations workshop you will:
+During this workshop you will:

 Visit the Stat-Ease bookstore for recommended books on DOE.
 To get you off to a good start we suggest: